Payments Developer Guide

 .

-Online Authorizations
+Online Authorization

 Online authorizations provide immediate confirmation of funds availability.
 The customer's financial institution also reduces the amount of credit available in the customer's account, setting aside the authorized funds for the merchant to capture at a later time.
 Authorizations for most payment cards are processed online.
 Typically, it is safe to start fulfilling the order when you receive an authorization confirmation.